What To Wear in Europe • Ultimate Packing List for Europe

 Travel Pants

-A pair of chinos or travel pants are great for traveling around Europe.
-Our first choice is a reliable pair of “travel pants” with synthetic materials.
+A pair of chinos or travel pants is great for traveling around Europe.
+Our first choice is a reliable pair of “travel pants” made of synthetic materials.
 These pants are often stain-resistant, dry quickly, weigh less, remain fresh for multiple wears, and are more comfortable than traditional pants or chinos.

 We love that these technical pants, previously only made for hiking, now resemble chinos.
-It’s a classic pant that goes with a sweater, dress shirt, t-shirt, or blouse.
+They’re a classic pair of pants that can go with a sweater, dress shirt, T-shirt, or blouse.
 When choosing a color, try to match the destination and season.
 However, light tan pants tend to be the most versatile.

 For women, we suggest the Kuhl Freeflex Pants for outdoor adventures and the Everlane Utility Barrel Pants for a more stylish city/town look.
 Men should check out the KUHL Renegade Rock Pants for outdoor adventures and the Western Rise Evolution 2.0 Pants for everything else.